The Fairyland Dialogue

 So you think you're really open?!

-The Fairyland Dialogue is not only about putting your cards face-up for the other to see, it's also about putting your cards face up for you to see!
+The Fairyland Dialogue is about not only revealing your intentions and desires for the other party to understand, but it's also about unearthing your intentions and desires clearly for your own comprehension!

 Back to choosing courage again